yampelo/beagle/README.md

 -   [Complete overview of each configuration entry](docs/configuration.md)

-Any entry in the [configuration file](https://github.com/yampelo/beagle/blob/master/config/beagle_default.cfg) can be modified using enviroment variables that follow the following format; `BEAGLE__{SECTION}__{KEY}`.
+Any entry in the [configuration file](https://github.com/yampelo/beagle/blob/master/config/beagle_default.cfg) can be modified using environment variables that follow the following format; `BEAGLE__{SECTION}__{KEY}`.
 For example, in order to change the VirusTotal API Key used when using the docker image, you would use `-e` parameter and set the `BEAGLE__VIRUSTOTAL__API_KEY` variable:

 ```bash
 docker run -v "data/beagle":"/data/beagle" -p :80008000 -e "BEAGLE__VIRUSTOTAL__API_KEY=$API_KEY" beagle
 ```

-Enviroment variables and directories can be easily defined using docker compose
+Environment variables and directories can be easily defined using docker compose

 ```docker
 version: "3"